arialdomartini/arialdomartini.github.io/_posts/emacs/2025-04-09-consult-line-at-point.md

 There is no greater pleasure than deleting code, is there?

 ## Have I already told you are curious as a monkey?
-I know what you are thinking: what is that `'symbol` argument we passed to `thing-at-point`?
+I know what you are asking yourself: what is that `'symbol` argument we passed to `thing-at-point`?
 Sounds like the *kind of thing* we want to detect.
 And what about that part of the `thing-at-point` documentation that mentions other possible values?